ghankerson/origins-conscioussness/uroboros.md

   stage humanity become self-aware .

 * In the beginning is perfection and wholeness.
-The beginning though is a virtual stage that can be described rationally but only symbolically.
+The beginning though is a virtual stage that cannot be described rationally but only symbolically.

-* As soon as the rational mind tries grab on to this idea of the beginning and wholeness, the idea slips through the fingers.
+* As soon as the rational mind tries grab on to this idea of the beginning plus end, creation plus destruction, the idea slips through the fingers.
 For this reason a symbol stands at the beginning.

 * The beginning can be seen as two places the birth of the world and of the individual.